Compared to What

 "Compared to What" is a protest song written by Gene McDaniels.
-It was recorded by Roberta Flack in February 1969 for her debut album First Take, but became better known following a performance by Les McCann (piano and vocals) and Eddie Harris (tenor saxophone) at the Montreux Jazz Festival in June of that year.
-The song appeared as the opening track on their 1969 album Swiss Movement on the Atlantic label.
-The album was certified Gold in sales in the United States.
+It was recorded by Roberta Flack in February 1969 for her debut album, First Take, but became better known following a performance by Les McCann (piano and vocals) and Eddie Harris (tenor saxophone) at the Montreux Jazz Festival in June of that year.
+The song appeared as the opening track on their 1969 album Swiss Movement on the Atlantic label, which was certified Gold in sales in the United States.
 The song has been recorded by more than 270 performers, including Ray Charles and Brian Auger.

-Composition
+Lyrics

 "Compared to What" was written by American singer and songwriter Gene McDaniels.
 It was copyrighted in 1966.
-The lyrics contain a "topical rant" against the Vietnam War and the then President of the United States Lyndon B. Johnson, and include the lines: "The president, he's got his war / Folks don't know just what it's for / Nobody gives us rhyme or reason / Have one doubt, they call it treason".
+Its lyrics have a variety of social commentary.
+It contains lyrics against the Vietnam War and the then-President of the United States Lyndon B. Johnson with lines: "The president, he's got his war / Folks don't know just what it's for / Nobody gives us rhyme or reason / Have one doubt, they call it treason".
+Written during the second wave feminist movement before abortion rights became federal law in the US in 1973, its lyrics broached the topic with "unwed mothers need abortion".
 In 1976, the popular American music critic B. Lee Cooper suggested that the song "of social criticism attacked a variety of social practices as being based on hypocritically 'unreal values'" and contrasted "the social myth of equality and the economic reality of poverty in the stratified American society."